 CONVENING in January 1846 at the place of its birth to celebrate the New Jersey Historical Society’s first year, members could look back with satisfaction, and look expectantly ahead.
-They reviewed the Society’s achievements over the past eleven months, chose officers for the year ahead–a formality, as the incumbents were re-elected without exception and by voice vote–and relished their participation in an enterprise lofty of purpose, and understood to have a “very flattering” future.1
+They reviewed the Society’s achievements over the past eleven months, chose officers for the year to come–a formality, as the incumbents were re-elected without exception and by voice vote–and relished their participation in an enterprise lofty of purpose, and understood to have a “very flattering” future.1

 If a pleasurable sense of accomplishment and anticipation filled the assembly room of Trenton’s city hall, it was tempered by sober reflection.
 Among the missing was Albert B. Dod, professor of mathematics at the College of New Jersey, “one of our first members and most beloved Coadjutors.”
 Having agreed initially to address the Society the previous fall “on some of the subjects connected with our labours and investigations,” Dod withdrew from that engagement when one of the students boarding with him died in a hunting mishap.
 The Executive Committee then appointed him to deliver the anniversary address at this January meeting, but the invitation “lay unopened on his desk” as Dod, too, was “summoned away to mingle in other scenes, where conflicts end in an eternal rest.”
 Professor Dod was 40 years old.2